 We are constantly looking out for great students and Postdocs.
 Our positions are well paid and allow for highly productive research.
 If you’re interested in a PhD or Postdoc position, please apply at CISPA and state your specific interests.

 If you are a student of Saarland University and have fun with automated program analysis, testing, and debugging, you might want to do a thesis with us.
 Here are the details on how to do a thesis with us.

 My blog has a mixture of various topics from academia and software development, often with a humorous touch.
 Here is a selection of popular posts:

-These days, I spend quite some time giving career advice.
-In my ICSE 2018 SIGSOFT Award keynote, I unfold lessons on impact in software engineering research:
+These days, I also spend quite some time giving career advice.
+In my ICSE 2018 SIGSOFT Award keynote, I unfold three lessons on impact in software engineering research:

-All relevant events regarding our work are posted on Twitter.
+All relevant events regarding current work are posted on Twitter.